-In sum, in every case, a sentencing court must now consider all of the 3553(a) factors, not just the guidelines, in determining a sentence that is sufficient but not greater than necessary to meet the goals of sentencing.
+In sum, in every case a sentencing court must now consider all of the 3553(a) factors, not just the guidelines, in determining a sentence that is sufficient but not greater than necessary to meet the goals of sentencing.
 And where the guidelines conflict with other sentencing factors set forth in 3553(a), these statutory sentencing factors should generally trump the guidelines.
 See United States v.
 Denardi, 892 F.2d 269, 276-77 (3d Cir.
-1989) (Becker, J, concurring in part, dissenting in part) (arguing that since 3553(a) requires sentence be no greater than necessary to meet four purposes of sentencing, imposition of sentence greater than necessary to meet those purposes violates statute and is reversible, even if within guideline range).
+1989) (Becker, J, concurring in part, dissenting in part) (arguing that since 3553(a) requires a sentence be no greater than necessary to meet four purposes of sentencing, imposition of a sentence greater than necessary to meet those purposes violates statute and is reversible, even if within guideline range).

-A. A variance is warranted under U.S.S.G. § 3B1.2; and also see U.S.S.G. § 2D1.1 (b) (18).
+A. A variance under §3553(a)(1) is Warranted Utilizing the Factors under U.S.S.G. § 3B1.2; and also see U.S.S.G. § 2D1.1 (b) (18).